lumeland/lume.land/docs/configuration/using-typescript.md

 order: 6
 ---

-Lume is built on top of Deno so it has native support for [TypeScript](https://www.typescriptlang.org/) and comes with built-in types for core features and plugins.
-It also creates the `deno.json` file importing the Lume types using the `compilerOptions.types` array.
+Lume is built on top of Deno, so it has native support for [TypeScript](https://www.typescriptlang.org/) and comes with built-in types for core features and plugins.
+It will also create a `deno.json` file importing the Lume types using the `compilerOptions.types` array.

 ```json